TheArchitect2000/zkiot-arm-siemens-iot2050-c/README.md

 cd zkiot-siemens-simatic-iot2050
 ./wizardry.sh
 ```
-- Log into your web account and see your IOT2050 device in 'Device List' section.
+- Log into your web account and see your IOT2050 device in the 'Device List' section.

 # Step 2: Commitment Generation
 In this step, you should generate a commitment for your program on IOT2050 and submit it on the Fidesinnova public network.